xicopitz/homepage/Translations.md

 If you'd like to lend a hand in translating Homepage into more languages, or to improve existing translations, the process is very simple.

+Everything can be done from a simple to use web interface here: https://hosted.weblate.org/projects/homepage/homepage/